Ex-Blue Jays: Whatever happened to . . . Tom Bruno?

 Advertisements

 By Kevin Glew Cooperstowners in Canada After talking to Tom Bruno over the phone for an hour, you almost forget that he’s not Canadian.
-The easygoing Chicago native, who now resides in Pierre, South Dakota, has fished for walleye in Gravenhurst, Ont., trained hunting dogs in Saskatchewan and, most memorably for us baseball fans, toed...
+The easygoing Chicago native, who now resides in Pierre, South Dakota, has fished for walleye in Gravenhurst, Ont., trained hunting dogs in Saskatchewan and, most memorably for Canadian baseball fans, toed...
 Continue Reading →

 Original Blue Jay Chuck Hartenstein passes away at 79